Rugby Union Players' Association: Third Collective Bargaining Agreement

-A Third Collective Bargaining Agreement came into place in December 2004.
-This agreement addressed issues surrounding player burnout, agent accreditation, occupational health and safety, compulsory tertiary educationas well as improvement of the employment conditions for all players.
+A third Collective Bargaining Agreement came into place in December 2004.
+This agreement addressed issues surrounding player burnout, agent accreditation, occupational health and safety, compulsory tertiary education as well as improvement of the employment conditions for all players.

+Fourth Collective Bargaining Agreement

+A fourth Collective Bargaining Agreement came was agreed in October 2013 and remained in place until December 2017.

+Fifth Collective Bargaining Agreement

+A fifth Collective Bargaining Agreement came into place in January 2018, running until December 2022.

+Sixth Collective Bargaining Agreement

+The sixth Collective Bargaining Agreement, running from January 2023 until November 2026, introduced significant developments including increased funding for women’s rugby through Super W, restored international match payments, improved minimum wages for Super Rugby and Sevens players, expanded career-ending insurance, and enhanced rights relating to player images and commercial rules.

 Awards

 RUPA Medal for Excellence

 The RUPA Medal for Excellence is awarded annually to the Australian player who is voted by his peers as having excelled both on and off the field during the season.
 All full-time professional players who are members of RUPA are eligible to vote.
 The inaugural winner was George Gregan in 2001.
 Gregan won the award three times in total, following up 2001 by winning the Medal for Excellence in 2004 and 2006 as well.

 Nathan Sharpe has won the Medal for Excellence a record four times (2002, 2005, 2011 and 2012), with George Smith (2007 and 2008) and David Pocock (2010 and 2015) the other multiple recipients.

-Brendan Cannon (2003), Berrick Barnes (2009), Nick Cummins (2013) and James Slipper (2014) are the other winners of the RUPA Medal for Excellence.